Synthetixio/SIPs/sips/sip-91.md

 #### Flexible Storage Removal

-To simplify implmentation, offset the gas cost of the additional function call, the cached debt values will be stored in the debt cache contract itself rather than in flexible storage.
+To simplify implementation, offset the gas cost of the additional function call, the cached debt values will be stored in the debt cache contract itself rather than in flexible storage.
 There is less of a necessity to persist this information since it no longer rides along with the issuer, but in addition storing the cache in the contract will decrease gas consumption for any account calling